cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.2.3v0.1
 Agencies SHALL allow users who are not shared drive members to be added to files.

 - _Rationale:_ Prohibiting non-members from being added to a file necessitates their addition as drive members, potentially exposing all drive files and increasing the risk of sensitive content exposure.
-By disallowing the sharing of these individual files, the risk of internal documents from being distributed outside the organization without explicit consent and approval.
+By disallowing the sharing of these individual files, the risk of internal documents from being distributed outside the organization without explicit consent and approval is decreased.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping